 “Through the women’s literacy group, I have experienced the amazing impact the Community Literacy Catalyst (CLC) project can have,” shared a Ditidaht First Nation CLC participant.
 “Many women in my community are isolated, as we are a remote and rural reserve with very limited service, and a wide variety of challenges rooted in colonialism.
-This group bring us together and creates a space in which we talk, eat, share, create and heal.”
+This group brings us together and creates a space in which we talk, eat, share, create and heal.”

 Thanks in part to a $10,025 Island Savings Community Endowment grant, Frontier College, and its Community Literacy Catalyst project, have partnered with Ditidaht First Nation to directly serve 50 youth, adults, Elders, and Indigenous learners living in and around Lake Cowichan, Port Alberni, and Nitinat Lake on Vancouver Island.
 The CLC program addresses issues of accessibility by bringing learning to the learners without the added barrier of technology.